 The circle walking practices of Daoism stretch right back into antiquity.
 These energetic exercises were designed to fully awaken the practitioners energy body and elevate their consciousness.
 Recognising the internal potential of circle walking, the originator of Baguazhang (whoever that may have been) began to add short martial sequences into the practice creating an internal martial art that seamlessly integrated spiritual cultivation with effective combat techniques.
 The spiralling energies originally utilised for spiritual cultivation where directed out towards the extremities enabling controlled bursts of internal force to be projected into an opponent.
 The key form of Baguazhang is based around eight short martial sequences performed whilst walking the circle. each of these sequences is known as a ‘palm change’ and each of these is in turn based upon one of the eight generative Gua (Trigrams) of the classical Daoist text known as the Yi Jing (I Ching).

-As with its sister art-form Taijiquan, Baguazhang has caused despite throughout the internal arts world as practitioners argue over whether or not it should be practiced as a combative style or as a health practice.
-This argument will likely continue as the truth lays somewhere in the centre; Baguazhang is an art form in its own right no matter how it is practiced.
+As with its sister art-form Taijiquan, Baguazhang has caused dispute throughout the internal arts world as practitioners argue over whether or not it should be practiced as a combative style or as a health practice.
+This argument will likely continue as the truth lays somewhere in the middle; Baguazhang is an art form in its own right no matter how it is practiced.
 It is a form of cultivation that brings great benefits and due to its complete nature it can be either or both; in Daoism, martial arts, spiritual cultivation and healing practices are never mutually exclusive.

-Within Lotus Nei Gong the key style practiced is Cheng style Baguazhang; this particular branch of the style focuses upon close range techniques and throwing.
+Within Lotus Nei Gong the key style practiced is Cheng style Baguazhang; this particular branch of the style focuses upon grappling techniques and throwing.
 Almost all of its movements are designed to bring the practitioner into an extremely close range with the opponent so that they may be tripped, thrown or choked into submission.
 At the same time, tight twisting and undulating of the spine and major joints of the body help to pump and direct Qi through the body opening up the entire of the meridian system.

 Students begin their study with the ancient practice of circle walking.
 Once a strong foundation has been built in this practice they begin to study the key techniques of the ‘single’ and ‘double’ palm changes.
 These teach the core fundamentals of the system and enable a strong connection with the key environmental energies which surround us during circle walking practice.
 From here the various forms and sequences are taught along with different Nei Gong methods and partner exercises.
 At the highest level of practice students study the esoteric deer horn knives which are the signature weapon of the style.
 These small hand weapons reflect the different phases of the moon and with practice actually begin to resonate with the celestial Qi of the night time leading to altered states of consciousness.